kaushik715/git-intern-assignment/about-me.md

 Hey!
 I'm Kaushik.

-Right now, I’m diving into Git and GitHub basics as part of an internship task.
+I’m diving into Git and GitHub basics as part of an internship task.